 Article 118 With respect to a unilateral juridical act, the provisions of Articles 113 through the preceding Article apply mutatis mutandis only if the counterparty, at the time of the act, either agrees for the person holding themselves out as an agent to act without the authority to represent or does not contest the authority to represent of that person.
-The same applies if a person does a unilateral juridical act vis-a-vis a person without authority to represent with the consent of that person.
+The same applies if that counterparty does a unilateral juridical act to a person without authority to represent with the consent of that person.

-Section 4 Nullity and Rescission
+Section 4 Nullity and Revocation